lemonmade/quilt/documentation/features/async.md

 );
 ```

-This component will be rendered during server rendering, but **you** are in charge of when its actual assets are loaded.
+This component will be rendered during server rendering, and its CSS (if it has any) will be included during server rendering, but **you** are in charge of when its JavaScript is loaded.
 You can do this by calling the asynchronous component’s `load()` method whenever you feel is the right time to load the component’s assets:

 ```tsx
 import {useEffect} from 'react';